✅ Speak With an Admissions Specialist 24/7

 An illustration depicting cocaine detection in urine tests.

 These drug tests play a crucial role in recognizing early signs of cocaine abuse, helping to stop its progression towards addiction while enabling prompt intervention and treatment options.
+Cocaine users may face challenges in passing a drug screen due to the detection time of cocaine in urine, which can impact the outcome of testing and subsequent treatment planning.

 Typical Detection Window for Cocaine in Urine